Founder & Designer of Artesano: Meet Claudia Estrada

 I actually discovered Pinatex through facebook, someone posted it and I contacted them immediately.
 I haven’t met Carmen but would be an honor to have the opportunity to do so.
 I admire her so much!

-Apart of hats pineapples and all the lovely things that make your brand so unique, how do you live by your principals in your daily life?
-Can you tell us what is your morning routine and what do you do to unwind?
+Apart from hats made from pineapples and all the lovely things that make your brand so unique, how do you live by your principles in your daily life?
+Can you tell us what is your morning routine and what you do to unwind?

 My mornings vary from day to day, but basically I take my kids to school in the morning and then I get back home to have breakfast (I eat usually toast with a mushroom and tomato topping and a freshly squeezed orange juice), then I try to exercise at home or do a yoga/meditation class.
 After that I go to the office if I have something pending to do if not I stay home and work.

 What I do in my day to day life to be good to the planet or not harm the planet for that matter is I recycle and reuse certain things.
 I use stainless steel straws instead of plastic one use straws.
 I am not a vegan but I am slowly trying to get there (I am trying to reduce any animal based ingredients in my diet to try to be as much as possible vegan in the long run).
 I try to waste the least possible at home, mostly food because there is a lot of food waste in the USA and it really bothers me the waste culture I live in.
 There really is not much conscience here about that but I know there is a change in the air, people are creating more awareness about the planet and the animals and I think that is amazing… awareness is key.

 Are there any places we should check out in Miami that you can recommend to us?